kevinl03/kevinl03/README.md

 ### Hi there, my name is Kevin 👋

+##About me

-Im a computing science student in my second year of studies at Simon Fraser University
+ 🏫 I am a computing science student in my second year at Simon Fraser University 🏫

+ 🔒 I have great interest in cryptography in the theoretical field of computing 🔒

+ ⚡ Currently working on SFU team phantom controls team to test safety features on the electric car ⚡

+ ⚽ Fun fact: I enjoy playing soccer and I've been playing since I was 4 years old ⚽

-**Languages and Tools:**
+##Languages and Tools:

 <div style="display: inline_block"><br>